willhoup/willhoup.com/pages/blog/2021-reading-list.md

 At the start of 2017, I made a list of books I wanted to read for several years but never had.
 There were some real bangers in the 20-odd titles (and real duds), but I read them all.
 It was the first time in a while that I had stuck with a New Year's resolution – basically out of spite since having an uncomfortable, public-shaming moment with a start-of-the-year change at the age of 12.

 It's not like this resolution was difficult; reading is fun even without a library card.
 The list did accomplish a couple of things, though.
-Namely, it push me out of my normie vein of literary fiction.
+Namely, it pushed me out of my normie vein of literary fiction.
 And while it was challenging to stay disciplined through like a million words (i.e. video games are a lot easier to consume than pages), I feel like the seeds I started to sow were focused on intentionality.
 2020 has now brought that into stark relief for me.

 Even the concept of time has had to run the gauntlet for a few laps this pandemic.
 On top of the obvious global health crisis, [being a new dad](https://www.instagram.com/p/B78aOM2HmY-/) puts a serious emphasis on my time management. (being a new dad is freaking awesome btw).